Workflows and User Processes¶

 Unlike workflows, user processes represent workflows across all of a company and its documents.
-They are used by end users to locate an action for more complete handling.
-A change of user process won't have any effect on the software but will show the user another way of working on a given problem.
+They are used by end-users to locate an action for more complete handling.
+A change of user process will not have any effect on the software but will show the user another way of working on a given problem.

-Processes are used by end users to help them understand the problems which haven't been handled in OpenERP.
-You can find actions that have no influence on the software, such as “Telephone customer to thank him”, and “Send a fax to reassure him”.
+Processes are used by end-users to help them understand the problems which have not been handled in OpenERP.
+You can find actions that have no influence on the software, such as “Telephone customer to thank him”, and “Send a fax to reassure them”.
 As well as providing user help, processes provide functions such as:

-showing the user menu for finding a specific document.
+showing the user the menu for finding a specific document.

 User processes are thus connected to technical workflows.
 If you modify the software's behaviour with a workflow, the changes will be directly visible in the user processes that are based on the modified document.
-So if you add new required roles for certain transitions on a workflow they will automatically be shown in the process corresponding to the modified document.
+So if you modify certain transitions on a workflow they will automatically be shown in the process corresponding to the modified document.

-You'll only work with the process editor in this chapter.
-If you want to test the workflow editor click on the link to the bottom left of a document and select the menu Customize ‣ Manage Workflows.
-OpenERP opens a graphical editor to modify the workflow for the selected document type.
+You will only work with the process editor in this chapter.
+If you want to view and edit the workflow of a document, click on the link Edit Workflow to the right of the document.
+OpenERP opens a graphical view of the workflow for the selected document type.

-Regardless of which OpenERP screen you're in you can call up a process on the current document by clicking the Process icon.
-Depending on the document you can have several processes defined using it, OpenERP then asks you to choose which one of them you want.
+Regardless of which OpenERP screen you are in you can call up a process on the current document by clicking the Corporate Intelligence (question mark) icon.
+Depending on the document, you can have several processes defined using it.
+OpenERP then asks you to choose which one of them you want.

 processes for visiting customers and handling expenses.

 The element colored red shows the active process for the selected document.
-Elements in grey are the states that the selected document won't go through because of its configuration.
+Elements in grey are the states that the selected document will not go through because of its configuration.
 You can use the different icons to open the document, print it, or get its documentation.

-Use the menus under Administration ‣ Customization ‣ Enterprise Processes to define new processes or modify existing processes.
+Use the menus under Administration ‣ Customization ‣ Enterprise Process to define new processes or modify existing processes.
 When entering a process, OpenERP shows you the list of states available for that process.

 You can also link to a menu so that users can learn which menu to use to access objects in a state.
-You can set the conditions in which this object is in a greyed-out state in the second tab Conditions.
+You can set the conditions in which this object is in a greyed-out state in the section Conditions.
 These expressions, too, are encoded in Python format.

 Give the leaving and destination states,